Yalda-em/datasciencecoursera/CodeBook.md

 mean_std_measures=matchcols(all_data,with = c( ".*-mean\\(.*" ,    ".*-std\\(.*" ), method=c("or")   )
-  mean_std_measures1=unlist(mean_std_measures) # getting only the column with the mean and std the package ,    require(gdata) is  needed to use matchcols Section the size of data set is reduced to 10299 rows and 68 columns
+  mean_std_measures1=unlist(mean_std_measures) # getting only the column with the mean and std the package ,    require(gdata) is  needed to use matchcols having names of all the columns containing mean and std then we add activity and subject to the list and then according to the list we will subset our data

+the size of data set is reduced to 10299 rows and 68columns

 3. Use descriptive activity names to name the activities in the data set